AbdelazizFayed/Project-Management-Web-App/README.md

    - Update the connection string with your database credentials.
    - Run the database migrations: `dotnet ef database update`
 5. Start the application: `dotnet run`
+6. It includes data seeding that will run and create some basic data when the application is started.

 ## Design Choices